 Technology is evolving.
 Electrical and electronic Appliance and Equipment manufacturers make their products more proprietary.
 The producers provide in-depth user-friendly information that needs minimal intelligence to grasp.

-If you must fix it, they want to decide for you who repair it.
-This is the ideology behind “NO USER SERVICABLE PART INSIDE” tag on many modern appliances and equipment.
+If you must fix it, the manufacturers want to decide for you who should repair it.
+That is the ideology behind “NO USER SERVICEABLE PART INSIDE” tag on many modern appliances and equipment.

 Unlike in the old days when schematic diagrams and repair guides accompanied electrical products, today, manufacturers peg validity of product warranty on tamper-proof seals.
 If you attempt a repair, you lose the warranty.